shirazb/map-reduce/README.md

 As can be seen, the library is contained inside the `shiraz::MapReduce` namespace.

 Thus far, the main user-visible identifiers are within this namespaces; no sub-namespaces required.
-That is, other than a `::utils` namespace, that provides some helper functions the user may find useful.
+That is, other than a `::utils` namespace, which provides some helper functions the user may find useful.
-For example, `shiraz::MapReduce::utils::log_file()` that will log some lines of a file to stdout.
+For example, `shiraz::MapReduce::utils::log_file()` will log some lines of a file to stdout.

 ### Executing a MapReduce Job
 TODO